Rexx: Since 1990

 In 1996 the American National Standards Institute (ANSI) published a standard for Rexx: ANSI X3.274–1996 "Information Technology – Programming Language REXX".
 (Note: While ANSI INCITS 274-1996/AMD1-2000 (R2001) and ANSI INCITS 274-1996 (R2007) are chargeable, a free draft can be downloaded.)
 More than two dozen books on Rexx have been published since 1985.

-Rexx marked its 25th anniversary on 20 March 2004, which was celebrated at the Rexx Language Association's 15th International REXX Symposium in Böblingen, Germany, in May 2004.

 On October 12, 2004, IBM announced their plan to release their Object REXX implementation's sources under the Common Public License.
 Recent releases of Object REXX contain an ActiveX Windows Scripting Host (WSH) scripting engine implementing this version of the Rexx language.

 On February 22, 2005, the first public release of Open Object Rexx (ooRexx) was announced.
 This product contains a WSH scripting engine which allows for programming of the Windows operating system and applications with Rexx in the same fashion in which Visual Basic and JScript are implemented by the default WSH installation and Perl, Tcl, Python third-party scripting engines.

 In January 2018 the TIOBE index listed Rexx at position 30.
 Since 2018 it has been either outside the top 50, or, more frequently, outside the top 100.

 In 2019, the 30th Rexx Language Association Symposium marked the 40th anniversary of Rexx.
 The symposium was held in Hursley, England, where Rexx was first designed and implemented.